wake-tools/wake-samples/README.md

 Wake samples now include **full editor integration**:
 - ✅ **VS Code** support with proper include paths and C99 settings
 - ✅ **IntelliSense** auto-completion and diagnostics
-- ✅ **clangd / Cursor** support for fast and accurate code navigation
+- ✅ **clangd / [https://cursor.com/download](Cursor)** support for fast and accurate code navigation

-Simply open the sample folder in your favorite editor —
-all paths are already configured in `.vscode/c_cpp_properties.json`.
+Simply open the sample folder in your favorite editor all paths are already configured in `.vscode/c_cpp_properties.json`.

 ---